 Caribbean immigrant and diaspora entrepreneurs, we know that many of you have suffered from the barriers related to having less entrepreneurial skills (gained from owning and operating big businesses), racism, and lack of funding.
 However, we encourage you not to erect barriers for any group when it comes to entrepreneurship.
 Join us for a session on exploring business models for making markets work better— for entrepreneurs, and entrepreneur support organizations.

-In this session we will share approaches and examples, as well as deliver a clinic for reviewing or interrogating the logic and of your plans, balanced scorecards, business models, and results chains.
+In this session we will share approaches and examples, as well as deliver a clinic for reviewing or interrogating the logic and feasibility of your plans, balanced scorecards, business models, and results chains.

 This session will touch on how to integrate market systems development; and how to evaluate the results of your entrepreneur development programmes (For all Canadian entrepreneur development organizations, and groups of entrepreneurs working to grow their businesses).